PROF. KENDALL KULTO

 History:

-(Captain America Comics I#70 (fb) - BTS) - Professor Kendall Kulto made a name for himself as one of the world's greatest scientists.
-He ultimately discovered proof of destructive creatures living on Mars that were unable to traverse the interstellar distance between Earth and Mars, writing about his findings in a series of books that were purchased by Jeff Mace.
-Years later, Kulto embarked on a series of lectures scientific lectures, some of which were attended by Jeff Mace.
+(Captain America Comics I#70/1 (fb) - BTS) - Professor Kendall Kulto made a name for himself as one of the world's greatest scientists.
+He ultimately discovered proof of destructive creatures living on Mars that were unable to traverse the interplanetary distance between Earth and Mars, and wrote about his findings in a series of books that were purchased by Jeff Mace.
+Years later, Kulto embarked on a series of scientific lectures, some of which were attended by Jeff Mace.
 When Kulto scheduled a lecture on his theories about the future of the world, Mace (in his guise as teacher Steve Rogers) and Betsy Ross were able to acquire tickets.

-(Captain America Comics I#70) - Prof. Kulto gave his lecture and Jeff Mace and Betsy Ross, as well as the other patrons, waited eagerly for Kulto's predictions for the future.
-Saving his predictions for the end of his lecture, Prof. Kulto predicted that the entire planet would be destroyed should there ever be another war and suggested that the only thing that could prevent such a war would be some sort of calamity to unite the world's nations against a single enemy.
-With the lecture over, Mace and Ross discussed what sort of calamity Kulto thought would unite the nations and hours later that night, Prof. Kulto completed work in his private laboratory on his Atomic Powered Planet Mover machine, a device he monologued might make him the most hated man on Earth instead of its greatest scientist.
-Flipping a switch to activate his Planet Mover, the fanatical Prof. Kulto used the device to pull the planet Mars closer to Earth, hoping to aid the Martian creatures in attacking Earth so that Earth's nations would unite against the creatures and save itself from potential future destruction.
+(Captain America Comics I#70/1) - Prof. Kulto delivered his lecture, and Jeff Mace and Betsy Ross, as well as the other patrons, waited eagerly for Kulto's predictions for the future.
+Saving his predictions for the end of his lecture, Prof. Kulto predicted that the entire planet would be destroyed should there ever be another war, and suggested that the only thing that could prevent such a war would be some sort of calamity to unite the world's nations against a single enemy.
+With the lecture over, Mace and Ross discussed what sort of calamity Kulto thought would unite the nations, and hours later that night, Prof. Kulto completed work in his private laboratory on his Atomic Powered Planet Mover machine, a device he monologued might make him the most hated man on Earth instead of its greatest scientist.
+Flipping a switch to activate his Planet Mover, the fanatical Prof. Kulto used the device to pull the planet Mars closer to Earth (see comments), hoping to aid the Martian creatures in attacking Earth so that Earth's nations would unite against them, and so Earth could save itself from potential future destruction.
 He then rested, secure in his knowledge that his horrible actions would lead to the uniting of the world.

-As time passed, Kulto's plan seemed to be working, as the world's nations did indeed unite together against the Martian creatures but unfortunately, not even the combined might of the allied nations proved capable of defeating the creatures led by War-Lord Oog.
-After Captain America was captured by Oog, who accompanied Cap on orders to deliver an ultimatum of surrender, Cap led Oog to Prof. Kulto's laboratory, where Golden Girl informed him that Kulto had been killed in the war against the Martians.
-Captain America then tricked Oog into thinking he was contacting Earth's leaders but he instead used Prof. Kulto's Planet Mover to restore Mars to its proper location in space before defeating Oog.
+As time passed, Kulto's plan seemed to be working, as the world's nations did indeed unite together against the Martian creatures; but unfortunately, not even the combined might of the allied nations proved capable of defeating the creatures led by War-Lord Oog.
+After Captain America was captured by Oog, the Martian war-lord accompanied Cap on orders to deliver an ultimatum of surrender, Cap led Oog to Prof. Kulto's laboratory, where Golden Girl informed him that Kulto had been killed in the war against the Martians.
+Captain America then tricked Oog into thinking he was contacting Earth's leaders, but he instead used Prof. Kulto's Planet Mover to restore Mars to its proper location in space before defeating Oog.

 Comments: Created by an uncredited writer, Ken Bald and Vince Alascia.

-Professor Kendall Kulto was only ever identified in Captain America Comics I#70 as "Professor Kulto."
-His first name was first revealed in the Patriot entry seen in Official Handbook of the Marvel Universe A to Z HC Vol. 8 (2009).
-In that same entry, the story involving Prof. Kulto in Captain America Comics I#70 is strangely listed as occurring in Fall 1948 despite the issue having a January 1949 cover date...perhaps it was listed as occurring in Fall 1948 because that's when the issue would've been on newsstands?
-I'd think the events would've still occurred in real time based on publication date not shipping date though...
+Professor Kendall Kulto was only ever identified in Captain America Comics I#70/1 as "Professor Kulto."
+His first name was revealed in the Patriot entry seen in Official Handbook of the Marvel Universe A to Z HC Vol. 8 (2009).
+In that same entry, the story involving Prof. Kulto in Captain America Comics I#70 is strangely listed as occurring in Fall 1948, despite the issue having a January 1949 cover date...perhaps it was listed as occurring in Fall 1948 because that's when the issue would've been on newsstands?
+I'd think the events would've still occurred in real time based on publication date, not shipping date though...

 Profile by Proto-Man.